bcCOVID-19group/bcCOVID-19group-site/content/publication/grandjean-2020-07-16-20155663/index.md

 publishDate: '2021-04-23T21:05:13.608190Z'
 publication_types:
 - '2'
+abstract: |
-abstract: 'Introduction Severe Acute Respiratory Syndrome Coronavirus-2 (SARS-CoV-2) specific antibodies have been shown to neutralize the virus in-vitro.
+  Introduction Severe Acute Respiratory Syndrome Coronavirus-2 (SARS-CoV-2) specific antibodies have been shown to neutralize the virus in-vitro.
   Understanding antibody dynamics following SARS-CoV-2 infection is therefore crucial.
 Sensitive measurement of SARS-CoV-2 antibodies is also vital for large seroprevalence surveys which inform government policies and public health interventions.
 However, rapidly waning antibodies following SARS-CoV-2 infection could jeopardize the sensitivity of serological testing on which these surveys depend.Methods This prospective cohort study of SARS-CoV-2 humoral dynamics in a central London hospital analyzed 137 serial samples collected from 67 participants seropositive to SARS-CoV-2 by the Meso-Scale Discovery assay.
 Antibody titers were quantified to the SARS-CoV-2 nucleoprotein (N), spike (S-)protein and the receptor-binding-domain (RBD) of the S-protein.
 Titers were log-transformed and a multivariate log-linear model with time-since-infection and clinical variables was fitted by Bayesian methods.Results The mean estimated half-life of the N-antibody was 52 days (95% CI 42-65).
 The S- and RBD-antibody had significantly longer mean half-lives of 81 days (95% CI 61-111) and 83 days (95% CI 55-137) respectively.
 An ACE-2-receptor competition assay demonstrated significant correlation between the S and RBD-antibody titers and ACE2-receptor blocking in-vitro.
 The time-to-a-negative N-antibody test for 50% of the seropositive population was predicted to be 195 days (95% CI 163-236).Discussion After SARS-CoV-2 infection, the predicted half-life of N-antibody was 52 days with 50% of seropositive participants becoming seronegative to this antibody at 195 days.
 Widely used serological tests that depend on the N-antibody will therefore significantly underestimate the prevalence of infection following the majority of infections.Significance statement We believe that our study has significant and urgent public health and translational impact.
 Firstly, our findings demonstrate that the half-life of the SARS-CoV-2 nucleoprotein antibody is only 52 days.
 This has immediate and important implications for large-scale seroprevalence surveys, government policy and mathematical modelling predictions which rely on serological tests that target this antibody.
 Secondly, the slower decay of the SARS-CoV-2 spike protein antibody identified in this study makes assays to the spike protein a more reliable target for serological assays in the longer term.
 We demonstrate a strong positive linear correlation between spike/RBD antibody and ACE-2 receptor binding in vitro.
 Our findings are therefore likely to reflect the time to loss of a functional antibody response in SARS-CoV-2.Funding GOSH charity, Wellcome Trust (201470/Z/16/Z and 220565/Z/20/Z).
 GOSH NIHR Funded Biomedical Research Centre.Trial registration number NCT04380896.Competing Interest StatementThe authors have declared no competing interest.Clinical TrialNCT04380896Funding StatementIn line with UK government policy GOSH NHS Trust made the first diagnostic test available to all staff members in the hospital either as part of the study or outside the study.
 The GOSH charity provided the funding for follow up testing over the first 6 months of the study.
 LG declares funding from Wellcome Post-Doctoral Research Fellowship (201470/Z/16/Z).
 AS declares funding from Wellcome Trust Global Health Clinical Ph.D.
 Fellowship (220565/Z/20/Z).
 GOSH NHS Trust hosts a NIHR Funded Biomedical Research Centre which provides infrastructure support permitting translational research.Author DeclarationsI confirm all relevant ethical guidelines have been followed, and any necessary IRB and/or ethics committee approvals have been obtained.YesThe details of the IRB/oversight body that provided approval or exemption for the research described are given below:Approval for the study was granted from the Health Research Authority UKAll necessary patient/participant consent has been obtained and the appropriate institutional forms have been archived.YesI understand that all clinical trials and any other prospective interventional studies must be registered with an ICMJE-approved registry, such as ClinicalTrials.gov.
-I confirm that any such study reported in the manuscript has been registered and the trial registration ID is provided (note: if posting a prospective study registered retrospectively, please provide a statement in the trial ID field explaining why the study was not registered in advance).YesI have followed all appropriate research reporting guidelines and uploaded the relevant EQUATOR Network research reporting checklist(s) and other pertinent material as supplementary files, if applicable.YesAll data will be freely available on request'
+I confirm that any such study reported in the manuscript has been registered and the trial registration ID is provided (note: if posting a prospective study registered retrospectively, please provide a statement in the trial ID field explaining why the study was not registered in advance).YesI have followed all appropriate research reporting guidelines and uploaded the relevant EQUATOR Network research reporting checklist(s) and other pertinent material as supplementary files, if applicable.YesAll data will be freely available on request
 publication: '*medRxiv*'
 url_pdf: https://www.medrxiv.org/content/early/2020/07/22/2020.07.16.20155663
 doi: 10.1101/2020.07.16.20155663